Statistical hyperbolicity for harmonic measure: Derivation of the Thickness and Separation Properties

 where $d_{\cC}$ denotes the distance in the curve complex.
 Let $\partial \cC(S)$ be the Gromov boundary of $\cC(S)$.
 Given a number $\tau > 0$, the shadow of $y$ from $x$ with distance parameter $d_{\cC}(x,y) - \tau$ is defined as

 There are different definitions of shadows in the literature and the one we use here is from Maher-Tiozzo.
 See \cite[Page 197]{Mah-Tio}.

 To every marked hyperbolic surface $x\in\T(S)$, one can consider a systole on $x$, that is, a shortest closed hyperbolic geodesic on $x$.
 A systole is always a simple closed curve and hence can be thought of as a vertex in the curve complex $\cC(S)$.
 This defines a coarse projection $\sys: \T(S) \to \cC(S)$ from \teichmuller space to the curve complex.
-By \cite[Theorems 2.3 and 2.6]{Mas-Min}, the projection $\sys(\gamma)$ of a \teichmuller geodesic $\gamma$ is an unparameterised quasi-geodesic in $\cC(S)$.
+By \cite[Theorems 2.3 and 2.6]{Mas-Min}, the projection $\sys(\gamma)$ of a \teichmuller geodesic $\gamma$ is an unparameterised quasi-geodesic in $\cC(S)$ with uniform constants that depend only on the surface.

 Let $M > 0$.
 Suppose $\xi_\omega$ and $\xi_\eta$ are geodesic rays from $y$ chosen with respect to the harmonic measure, where $\omega$ and $\eta$ are the associated bi-infinite sample paths.
 Let $T_\omega$ and $T_\eta$ be the thresholds given by Proposition ~\ref{p:thick-ray} for $\omega$ and $\eta$, respectively.
 Pick $T$ larger than $T_\omega$ and $T_\eta$.
 Suppose that $d_{\teich}(\xi_\omega (T), \xi_\eta (T)) < M$.
 Since the projection by systoles is coarsely Lipschitz, we may continue to assume $d_{\cC}(\sys(\xi_\omega(T)), \sys(\xi_\eta(T))) < M$.